nortikin/sverchok/docs/nodes/list_struct/split.rst

 Functionality
 -------------

-Split list into chuncks.
+Split list into chunks.
 The node is *data type agnostic*, meaning it makes no assumptions about the data you feed it.
-It shoudld accepts any type of data native to Sverchok.
+It should accepts any type of data native to Sverchok.

 Inputs
 ------